metatoaster/mtj.jibber/README.rst

-mtj.jibber is a package that can be used to streamline the process of providing automagical useless bantering onto your friendly neighbourhood Jabber (XMPP) servers.
+mtj.jibber is a package that can be used to streamline the process of providing automagical useless bantering onto your friendly neighbourhood rooms (multiuser chat or MUCS) on all the Jabber (XMPP) servers.

 It's jibber jabber time.

 Installation
 ============